ylkhayat/smart-socket-service/docs/testsets/emergency-stop-recover/run-2/README.md

 ### Manual Intervention

-- Socket was `on` before starting.
+- Socket was `off` before starting.
+- I manually turnt `off` the smart socket sometime after it starting again when the recovery of the system was re-established.

 ## Results

-Check the results through the [energy-monitor.html](https://ylkhayat.github.io/smart-socket-service/testsets/#emergency-stop-recover/run-1/energy-monitor.html) and the [server-monitor.html](https://ylkhayat.github.io/smart-socket-service/testsets/#emergency-stop-recover/run-1/server-monitor.html) files.
+Check the results through the [energy-monitor.html](https://ylkhayat.github.io/smart-socket-service/testsets/#emergency-stop-recover/run-2/energy-monitor.html) and the [server-monitor.html](https://ylkhayat.github.io/smart-socket-service/testsets/#emergency-stop-recover/run-2/server-monitor.html) files.